 Other than unprecedented, a similarly prefixed word that describes the current moment is uncertain.

-It is impossible to determine what life will look like in a couple months.
-There are too many variables at play.
+While vaccines are finally on the way, there's still uncertainty about what lies ahead in the coming months.
 That makes it essential that practices and clinics of all kinds have a recovery plan for business post-COVID.

 Challenges in a post-coronavirus business world

 The one thing we’re sure of is that the post-coronavirus world will present challenges for businesses.
 Including healthcare providers.

 Did you spend your Paycheck Protection Program loan correctly?
 Are your patients able to pay down aging accounts?
 Are online or telecare competitors hindering potential growth?
 Providers face these questions and more on the other side of this pandemic—if not sooner.

 Here are some of the obstacles practices owners can expect to face in the coming months: